 - Start the process by selecting "Install" in the pull down menu.

 - Wait patiently until the update is installed - DO NOT TURN OFF the device (in fact, the Power key is disabled at this point).
 The red LED will be lit in the end.
 Let the device restart itself - you will eventually see your familiar Lock Screen.
 At this point the install is over and the device is ready for use.

 - It takes usually about 10-20 minutes to install an update.

 1. Visit menu "Settings > Sailfish OS update"

-2. Select "Check for update" in the pull down menu
+2. Select "Check for updates" in the pull down menu

 - After some moments (given the Internet connection is ok) there should be a notification about a Sailfish OS update appearing at the top of the screen.